dell/cosi/docs/features/objectscale.md

 <!--
 TODO: add brownfield provisioning info to Bucket,BucketClaim
 TODO: add description of `spec.existingBucketName` for Bucket,BucketClaim - needs to be done after brownfield tests
+TODO: what are the defaults with which bucket is provisioned?
+E.g. encryption, block size, and other?
+This needs to be described.
 FIXME: is the `parameters.driverID` a good name?
 -->